-- 72. For transfers by telephone via mobile application or text message a receipt required by § 1005.31(b)(2) of the Remittance Rule must disclose the website of the remittance transfer provider, among other contact information, as set forth in § 1005.31(b)(2)(v). - 73.
-Respondent failed to provide Respondent's website on receipts for its one-time transfers and preauthorized transfers. - 74.
-Instead of providing Respondent's website, Respondent included a hyperlink with only the words "Help Centre" on the footer of its receipt in violation of § 1005.31(b)(2)(v). - 75.
+73. For transfers by telephone via mobile application or text message a receipt required by § 1005.31(b)(2) of the Remittance Rule must disclose the website of the remittance transfer provider, among other contact information, as set forth in § 1005.31(b)(2)(v).

+- 74. Respondent failed to provide Respondent's website on receipts for its one-time transfers and preauthorized transfers. - 75.
+Instead of providing Respondent's website, Respondent included a hyperlink with only the words "Help Centre" on the footer of its receipt in violation of § 1005.31(b)(2)(v). - 76.
 Therefore, Respondent violated § 1005.31(b)(2)(v) of the Remittance Rule.

-Respondent Violated 12 C.F.R. § 1005.33(a)(1)(iv) of the Remittance Rule by Failing to Investigate Notices of Errors Relating to Fund Availability Dates the designated recipient by the date Respondent previously disclosed to the sender, which is generally an error as defined by § 1005.33(a)(1)(iv), Respondent failed to investigate the error as alleged, and determined no error occurred because it concluded the remittance arrived at the recipient's bank, even though in some instances the funds were not available to that recipient by the disclosed date of availability.
+Respondent Violated 12 C.F.R. § 1005.33(a)(1)(iv) of the Remittance Rule by Failing to Investigate Notices of Errors Relating to Fund Availability Dates

+- 77. Subject to specific exceptions, § 1005.33(a)(1)(iv) of the Remittance Rule provides that an error occurs if the remittance provider fails to make funds available to a designated recipient by the date stated in the disclosure provided to the sender under § 1005.31(b)(2) or (3) for the remittance transfer. - 78.
+In some instances, when senders' alleged funds were not made available to the designated recipient by the date Respondent previously disclosed to the sender, which is generally an error as defined by § 1005.33(a)(1)(iv), Respondent failed to investigate the error as alleged, and determined no error occurred because it concluded the remittance arrived at the recipient's bank, even though in some instances the funds were not available to that recipient by the disclosed date of availability. - 79.
+As a result, Respondent identified over 1,000 cases where funds were not